jpasikainen/tsoha-quizhub/README.md

 | user | password | False |
 | admin | password | True |

+The site is protected from SQL-injection, XSS and CSRF vulnerabilities.
+SQL queries take variables as parameters.
+XSS is taken care of by Flask's render_template and FlaskWTF does CSRF checking with validate_on_submit().

 ## Description
 - Generic social media like feed where posts are quizzes
 - A quiz consists of multiple questions and answers to choose from